qburns/topshelf/README.md

-TopShelf is a modern boilerplate designed for use with Mixture.
+TopShelf is a modern boilerplate with Bourbon, Neat, Bitters & extras, chilled with Normalize, jQuery & Modernizr.

 It enables you to hit the ground running with clean, semantic coding.

-TopShelf is Bourbon, Neat, Bitters & extras, chilled with Normalize, jQuery & Modernizr.
+It's designed for use with Mixture, but can be adapted to other projects near trivially.

 Read more below or clone this repository and get right to work.